 2. Mix egg yolks with honey and beat till pale yellow.

 3. Pour egg-honey mixture into milk and stir on low heat.
 Cook till it forms a custard-like texture.
-Pour whipping cream in slowly and continue to cook till custard is formed (Whole process took me close to 10 min.
-You have to be very patient in stirring here or the eggs would become scrambled!).
+Pour whipping cream in slowly and continue to cook till custard is formed.

 4. If you want to ice cream to taste smoother, pour the custard mixture through a sieve.